Bimi05/bstats/README.md

 import asyncio
 import bstats

-client = bstats.AsyncClient("token") # Never post any of your tokens for APIs on a public github!
+client = bstats.Client("token", asynchronous=True) # Never post any of your tokens for APIs on a public github!

 # to use the async client, we'll need an async function
 async def main():